eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 In versions prior to v7.0.0, ESLint would resolve references inside of config files or ignore files relative to the file location passed to `--config` or `--ignore-path`.
 This didn't make much sense and was a source of confusion and unexpected behaviors for users.
 In v7.0.0, config files and ignore files passed using `--config` or `--ignore-path` use the current working directory as their base path.
 You can read more in the [RFC](https://github.com/eslint/rfcs/pull/37).

+### Plugins loaded from config file directory

+ESLint has long had a problem loading plugins from shared configs due to the way plugin loading was handled.
+This problem required using peer dependencies and a post-install script to allow shared configs to reference plugins.
+In v7.0.0, plugins will be loaded relative to the configs that reference them, allowing shared configs to include plugins as dependencies directly.
+You can read more in the [RFC](https://github.com/eslint/rfcs/pull/47).

 ### File extensions in config files